Warning: Detected the use of `TeX()`, but mathjax has not been specified. Try

 3.5.1 Example: incident solar radiation at the spring or autumn equinox

 At temperate latitudes, within a scale factor, the radiation is very well modeled by a half sinusoid for the 12 hours following sunrise, and a zero value for the following 12 hours.
-The mean of this function is equal to
+The mean of this function is equal to \(1/\pi\).
+The anomaly of this radiation can be expressed as follows:

 It will be enough to apply the previous formulas to each term.
 See Fig. 4.